NazirNayal8/nazirnayal.github.io/_pages/about.md

   - /about.html
 ---

 I am a Computer Engineering Senior Student at Koç University and a recipient of [Abdulla Al Ghurair Foundation for Education (AGFE)](https://www.alghurairfoundation.org/en) STEM Scholarship.
-I am also a member of the Distributed Systems and Reliable Networks Laboratory (DISNET) at Koç University, where I am working on several cool research projects.

 I am currently in the process of applying for my graduate degree.
 My targeted research topics are: